JusJae/CI_MS1_HomePhitness/README.md

 ### User Feedback

-I asked my peers to review the site when it was completed to give me their honest feedback.
+I asked my peers to review the site when it was completed to give me their honest feedback, in order to make adjustments to the site based on real-time feedback.

-## Validation
+## Validation Testing

 The website was tested through W3C validator for HTML and CSS, WAVE Web AIM Accessibility Tool.
 I ran the site through the validation tools to check for errors whilst creating the project and to fix them within the code.